Board of Directors

 Karen Tiedemann, Board Member

 Karen has contributed her expertise in cooperative housing to CCCD’s board since 2008.
 As a partner with Goldfarb and Lipman Law firm, she practices in the areas of real estate transactions, affordable housing, nonprofit organization, and environmental law.
-Karen advises public agencies and nonprofit housing developers on affordable housing matters and represents numerous agencies and nonprofit corporations on the development, financing and management of low- and moderate-income projects and programs.
-She has formed many limited equity cooperatives, and represents numerous housing cooperatives, providing advice on compliance with Davis-Stirling, limited equity cooperative law, HUD financing, Department of Real Estate regulations, and other laws and regulations impacting cooperatives.
+Karen advises public agencies and nonprofit housing developers on affordable housing matters and represents numerous agencies and nonprofit corporations on the development, financing, and management of low- and moderate-income projects and programs.
+She has formed many limited equity cooperatives and represents numerous housing cooperatives providing advice on compliance with Davis-Stirling, limited equity cooperative law, HUD financing, Department of Real Estate regulations, and other laws and regulations impacting cooperatives.
 Her affordable housing work includes advising clients on compliance with fair housing laws.
 Karen is a frequent speaker on housing cooperatives, relocation, and fair housing issues.
-She is also co-author of Between the Lines: A Question & Answer Guide on Legal Issues in Supportive Housing and A Legal Guide to California Redevelopment.
+She is also co-author of Between the Lines: A Question Answer Guide on Legal Issues in Supportive Housing and A Legal Guide to California Redevelopment.

 Thérèse C. Tuttle, Board Member

-Thérèse is an attorney who contributes her work with consumer, agriculture and worker cooperatives to the board.
-She specializes in the representation of California consumer cooperatives, agricultural cooperatives and worker cooperatives, and also advises clients on business formation and estate planning matters.
-She serves on the non-profits committee of the California State Bar Association.
+Thérèse is an attorney who contributes her work with consumer, agriculture, and worker cooperatives to the board.
+She specializes in the representation of California consumer cooperatives, agricultural cooperatives, and worker cooperatives, and also advises clients on business formation and estate planning matters.
+She serves on the non-profit committee of the California State Bar Association.
 In 2013, she drafted amendments to California’s cooperative law that enabled preferred-share financing and capitalization of cooperatives.
-She been awarded USDA’s “Great Cooperator” Award.
-In 2000, she founded Tuttle & Van Knonynenburg, LLP, a firm focused on cooperative and agricultural law, with her law partner Frank Van Konynenburg; in 2001 the firm successfully defended the 400 members of Tri Valley Growers, a processing cooperative, from claims of creditors in the cooperative’s bankruptcy.
-Prior to founding the firm, she worked as Director of Cooperative and Economic Development for National Farmer’s Union, managing cooperative project requests from 23 state-based member organizations.
+She has been awarded USDA’s Great Cooperator Award.
+In 2000, she founded Tuttle & Van Knonynenburg, LLP, a firm focused on cooperative and agricultural law, with her law partner Frank Van Konynenburg.
+In 2001, the firm successfully defended the 400 members of Tri Valley Growers, a processing cooperative, from creditors' claims in the cooperative’s bankruptcy.
+Prior to founding the firm, she worked as the Director of Cooperative and Economic Development for National Farmers Union (NFU) managing cooperative project requests from 23 state-based member organizations.